 It’s possible they didn’t know you were offended.

-Besides, we’ve all had days when we lacked sleep, didn’t put on our happiest selves and may inadvertently give off negative vibes.
+Besides, we’ve all had those days when we lacked sleep, didn’t put on our happiest selves and inadvertently gave off negative vibes.
 We don’t always have the energy to be nice.

 Don’t assume the worst in others.
 There’s a good chance someone’s bad behavior, or bad day, has nothing to do with you.

 Most westerners are familiar with the Golden Rule, “Treat others as you’d like to be treated.”

 The Golden Rule is limited, however, because it assumes others want to be treated the same as you.
 In his book, The Art of People, Dave Kerpen explains: